Tobias-DG3YEV/RA-Sentinel/README.md

 ## The hardware

-The hardware is a wide band SDR receiver that receives at least one komplete WiFi Channel with high resolution (12 Bits) to be able to detect smallest anomalies in a transmitted signal.
-The initial evaluation hardware consists on an 12 Bit ADC (TI ADC3222) which is able to convert a 40MHz part of the 2.4GHZ radio spectrum into a 4 x 240Bit/s LVDS streams into a XLINIX Artix7 FPGA evaluation board.
+The hardware is a wide band SDR receiver that receives at least one complete WiFi Channel on the 2.4GHz ISM band with high resolution (12 Bits) to be able to detect smallest anomalies in a transmitted signal.
+The initial evaluation hardware consists on an 12 Bit ADC (TI ADC3222) which is able to convert a 40MHz part of the 2.4GHZ radio spectrum into a 4 x 240 Bit/s LVDS streams into a XILNIX/AMD Artix7 FPGA evaluation board.

 **/RFFE2400_PCB** in this folder of this repository you find the PCB design files in KiCAD format and gerbers for the 2.4GHz PMOD frontend evaluation/test board.